PsyD in School Psychology program requirements

 of 3.0 or higher.
 The Admissions Committee evaluates applicants on a number of factors.

-These include: a commitment to working with children and families, past academic performance,
+These include: a commitment to working with children and families, a commitment to

 PsyD in School Psychology course prerequisites